First in a series of articles about issues facing multifamily

 Apartment owners and operators are required to include specific building design features in new construction, an area that is facing increased litigation.
 Varying interpretations of guidance, building codes and statutory language is opening up multifamily to lawsuits.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.
-Title II of the Americans with Disabilities Act prohibits discrimination on the basis of disability in all programs, services, and activities of local governments.
+Title III prohibits discrimination on the basis of disability in places of public accomodation.

 Last year, the U.S. Department of Housing and Urban Development sued the City of Los Angeles for not conforming to standards when building a federally funded, accessible low-income housing community.
 At issue was that developers followed local codes and standards for accessibility rather than those outlined within the FHA.